• Dance Base aims to distribute information for the purpose of encouraging and celebrating the potential for dance in everyone.

 • dancebase.co.uk has two sections dedicated to news.
 Information is separated by relevance into community and professional sections.
 News is published on the day prior to the mailout of our fortnightly newsletter.

-• d-mail is the fortnightly e-newsletter and is sent every other Tuesday.
+• Dance News is the monthly e-newsletter and is sent every other Tuesday.
 Again, there is a community focused version and another for professional dancers.
-Requests and information for inclusion in the next issue of d-mail must be received by midday on the Friday before publication.
+Requests and information for inclusion in the next issue of Dance News must be received by midday on the Friday before publication.

 News items on our website: